fbpx

 Word choice matters.

-There are infinite ways to express ourselves and the words we use to do so — in conversation, writing, work, and even to ourselves —are revealing.
+There are infinite ways to express yourself and the words you use to do so – in conversation, writing, work, and even to yourself – are revealing.

-They reveal our bias, insecurity, attitude, and desire.
+They reveal your bias, insecurity, attitude, and desire.

-For example, use of the word “should” can demonstrate an entire negative mindset that fuels our stress or keeps us from happiness.
+For example, use of the word “should” can demonstrate an entire negative mindset that fuels your stress or keeps you from happiness.
 That’s why I’ve stopped using it.

-The words others use about us are just as powerful.
+The words others use about you are just as powerful.

-How do our friends, family, and colleagues describe us or and our work?
-We can find deeper meaning in the words they choose if we take a moment to consider them.
+You can find deeper meaning in the words they choose if you take a moment to consider them.

 For example, subscribers who love my For The Interested newsletter often describe it as “inspiring” or thank me for the “inspiration.”

-They may also learn from it, enjoy it, and find it interesting (I hope!), but the word that keeps coming up is “inspiring.”
+They may also learn from it, enjoy it, and find it valuable (I hope!), but the word that keeps coming up is “inspiring.”

 It’s a signal that tells me something about my creation and, more importantly, WHY it resonates with people.